Contract Assets and Contract Liabilities

-ASC 606 Revenue Recognition and Significant Accounting Policies Disclosures
+Note 8 – ASC 606 Revenue Recognition and Significant Accounting Policies Disclosures

 On January 1, 2018, the Company adopted the new revenue standard ASC 606 and all the related amendments (“new revenue standard”).
 Adoption of this standard did not result in significant changes to the Company’s accounting policies, business processes, systems or controls, or have a material impact on its financial position, results of operations and cash flows.
 The Company concluded that the cumulative effect of initially applying the new revenue standard was immaterial and consequently did not record an adjustment to the opening balance of retained earnings.
-The comparative information has not been restated and continues to be reported under the accounting standards in effect for those periods.
-The Company does not expect the adoption of the new revenue standard to have a material impact to its financial position, results of operations and cash flows on an ongoing basis.

 To determine the proper revenue recognition method for contracts for electrical construction services, the Company evaluates whether two or more contracts should be combined and accounted for as one single contract and whether the combined or single contract should be accounted for as more than one performance obligation.
 This evaluation requires significant judgment and the decision to combine a group of contracts or separate the combined or single contract into multiple performance obligations could change the amount of revenue and profit recorded in a given period.
 For most of the contracts, the Company provides a significant service of integrating a complex set of tasks and components into a single project or capability.
 Hence, the entire contract is accounted for as one performance obligation.
 However, less likely, if a contract is separated into more than one performance obligation, the Company allocates the total transaction price for each performance obligation in an amount based on the estimated relative stand-alone selling prices of the promised goods or services underlying each performance obligation.